 Well, many of us feel that way.
 But, if we put all the drops in one bucket, it makes a difference in some horse’s life.
 So, that is what this page is about.
 If you feel moved by our monthly Bucket Fund story but only have a few dollars to spare, we are happy to help it grow bigger.

-If the monthly Rescue horse is involved with a Non-Profit 501 (c) 3, all donations will receive a tax-deductible receipt from the Non-Profit.
 All donations are compiled into one larger donation to be gifted at the end of the month.

 If you receive this post via email, click here to donate!

 THE SURVIVORS OF PEACEABLE FARMS!